Protect Your Rights In Spousal Support And Maintenance

-Alimony, referred to as "spousal maintenance" in Colorado, is awarded to one divorcing spouse as financial support from the other spouse.
-Spousal maintenance may be awarded at the judge's discretion, and can feel very arbitrary in many cases: Courts generally consider the income of the parties, the length of the marriage, the quality of life and standard of living and the earning potential of each party, among others.
+Alimony, referred to as “spousal maintenance” in Colorado, is awarded to one divorcing spouse as financial support from the other spouse.
+Spousal maintenance may be awarded at the judge’s discretion and can feel very arbitrary in many cases.
+Courts generally consider the income of the parties, the length of the marriage, the quality of life and standard of living and the earning potential of each party, among others, to determine an amount.

 With so many factors being considered, retaining a family attorney with a nuanced and in-depth understanding of Colorado spousal maintenance and alimony laws is essential.
 Rebecca Gumaer of Front Range Family Law serves clients in the greater Wheat Ridge area, helping them to navigate complex and high-asset divorces successfully.